What do I need to bring on a Mountaintrails guided hike?

 What may be safe and acceptable will vary with the grade of the hike and the time of year.
 Having the right footwear is not just a matter of comfortable dry feet; there are safety considerations here too.

-On a dry and warm summer day an easy route may only require some good trail shoes, but in the wet and cold of winter you will need good waterproof boots with good gripping soles.
+On a dry and warm summer day a route may only require some good training shoes, but in the wet and cold of winter you will need good waterproof boots with good gripping soles.
 Slipping on wet ground can easily result in injury, and wet feet in winter will leave you feeling uncomfortable and cold.

 Bring a good waterproof jacket, preferably with a hood.
 Getting wet in the mountains is no joke, even in summer, and wet clothes lose heat fast, and can be a major contributor to hypothermia, a dangerous condition where the body loses more heat than it can generate and rapidly cools.